 What will happen to Celebrity Forum?

-With the one-year suspension of programming, Celebrity Forum will not be offered for the 2019-20 season.
+With the one-year suspension of programming, Foothill College will not offer Celebrity Forum for the 2019-20 season.

 When will the new condition assessment report be finished?
 What will it cover?